TypeRocket/typerocket/README.md

 ### Story

-TypeRocket is the product of a deep desire to make beautiful, powerful, easy to code themes; Whether you're a designer, developer or somewhere in between.

-The TypeRocket project works in the belief that content and design shouldn't be dependant on third-party Plugins.
-Plugins will eventually be updated and lead to loss of information.

-When we decided to share TypeRocket it was an easy decision.

-We want you to be good looking, do cool stuff with less code too.
+We want you to be good looking and do cool stuff with less code; Whether you're a designer, developer or somewhere in between.
+This is why TypeRocket is what it is.

-Thanks,
+TypeRocket is the product of that core desire.
+We want to enable everyone to built themes that are simply beautiful, inside and out.

+Every small detail matters to us.
+The elegance of the framework, the simplicity power of each line of code, the design and emotion behind every element.
+It all matters.

+We really hope you love TypeRocket and in turn love WordPress even more.

+Thank you,
 Kevin

-### Ready to get started?
+### Core Values

+The TypeRocket project operates by the belief that:

+1. Software development should be friendly for designers.
+2. You should be in total control of how content is managed, experienced and displayed.
+3. Managing content should be fun, easy and powerful.
+4. Beauty should never be forgotten.
+5. Content and design shouldn't be dependant on third-party Plugins.
+6. Consistency leads to happiness.
+7. We should give and go further.

 Visit TypeRocket http://typerocket.com to get access to the tutorials and documentation.